 - Doctors of the World – NHS advice translated into 34 languages

 - Public health message videos (Cambridgeshire County Council)

 - British Sign Language resources for home isolation advice (sign in required)

-- Government advice on shielding - protecting people defined on medical grounds as extremely vulnerable from COVID-19
+- Government advice on shielding - protecting people defined on medical grounds as extremely vulnerable to coronavirus

 - Government advice on support for victims of domestic abuse